 By Dr. Liam Johnston, DC

-n my close family, I am undoubtedly the outlier in terms of career paths.
+In my close family, I am undoubtedly the outlier in terms of career paths.
 Being the only member of my family in health care, I am often asked why I deviated so far from my parents and older brothers.
-I simply respond with “I wanted to do something different, have some autonomy in my life”.
-However, reflecting on all the individual choices and events that led me to Chiropractic is a bit more complex..
+I simply respond with “I wanted to do something different, and have some autonomy in my life”.
+However, reflecting on all the individual choices and events that led me to Chiropractic is a bit more complex.

 I grew up in Halifax, with two extremely supportive parents and two encouraging older brothers.
-My father, a Labour Lawyer, and my mother, an Accountant and owning a clothing store, were very persistent with my brothers and me about hard work, determination and excelling academically.
+My father, a Labour Lawyer, and my mother, an Accountant and owns a clothing store, were very persistent with my brothers and me about hard work, determination, and excelling academically.
 However, another key trait in our family was athletics.
 My father grew up playing basketball and football, excelling the most in football, which led him to playing for the Mount Allison University Football Team, and eventually being drafted by the Montreal Alouettes.
-I always found this to be such a cool side of my dad; however he decided to attend Dalhousie Law School instead of pursuing professional football.
-My mother also grew up involved in athletics, seemingly playing almost every sport there was, and to this day is active in sport, participating in tennis, golf, skiing, and yoga.
-They were both determined to have my brothers and I involved in sport at an early age, and the athletic drive that followed became an integral family characteristic.
+I always found this to be such a cool side of my dad; however, he decided to attend Dalhousie Law School instead of pursuing professional football.
+My mother also grew up involved in athletics, seemingly playing almost every sport there was, and to this day is active in sports, participating in tennis, golf, skiing, and yoga.
+They were both determined to have my brothers and me involved in sports at an early age, and the athletic drive that followed became an integral family characteristic.